jassiejai/Fleurs_Delivery/README.md

 # Fleurs_Deliver

->A flower shop that has a database that is used for delivery orders
+>Jassies fleur shop has created a database that is used for delivery orders.
+Below are some user stories that you are able to access on the database.

 ### User Stories